 Nootka Island's Nuchatlitz Inlet, a remote Vancouver Island kayaking destination, is full of native culture and history, making it a unique BC kayaking destination.
 The traditional territory of the Nuchatlaht First Nation, these lands were inhabited for thousands of years before the arrival of the Spanish in 1774 and Captain James Cook in 1778.

 Nuchatlitz Provincial Park, on Nootka Island, protects a number of archaeological sites..

 The inlets, including the finger inlets that branch off from them (Port Elize, Espinosa Inlet, Zeballos Inlet) were gouged out by glaciers during the last ice age, and are remote and isolated, enhanced by the stunning scenery.Our guided kayak tour takes you into these areas.

 The open Pacific coastline is known for its waves and beaches.
 Wildlife viewing might include killer whales (Orca), migrating gray whales, seals, porpoises and sea otters.
 Land mammals include black bear, cougar and deer.
 At the edge of the Pacific, the Nuchatlitz is an awaiting kayak adventure.

 - TRAVEL DAYS: 1.5

-- RATING: Beginner to Intermediate
+- RATING: Intermediate